 Contemplating About A Turnaround

 From a bird’s eye view, all forms of turnarounds have common patterns.
 Every turnaround has costs.
-Direct costs of the investment in new products and technologies as well as indirect costs created due to the organizational transformation.
+Direct costs of the investment in new products and technologies and indirect costs created due to the organizational transformation.
 Expenses incurred on top of keeping the existing business lines healthy and growing.
 These additional costs are allocated from the cash reserves or new capital raised from investors.
-Either way, it is a limited pool of capital which requires a well balanced and aggressive plan with almost no room for mistakes.
-Any mistake will either hurt the innovation efforts or the margins of the current lines of business and for public companies neither is forgivable.
-Time is also critical here, and fast execution is critical.
+Either way, it is a limited pool of money which requires a well balanced and aggressive plan with almost no room for mistakes.
+Any mistake will either hurt the innovation efforts or the margins of the current business lines and for public companies, neither is forgivable.
+Time is also critical here, and fast execution is vital.
 If mistakes happen, the path can turn into a slippery slope very quickly.

-Besides the financial challenges in running a successful turnaround, there is a multitude of psychological, emotional and organizational issues hanging in the air.
+Besides the financial challenges in running a successful turnaround, there are many psychological, emotional, and organizational issues hanging in the air.
 First and foremost is the feeling of loss around sunk cost.
 Usually, before a turnaround is grasped, there are many efforts to revive existing business lines with different investment options such as linear evolution in products, reorganizations, rebranding, and new partnerships.
-These cost a lot of money and until the understanding that it is not going to work finally sinks the burden of sunk costs has grown very fast.
+These cost a lot of money, and until the understanding that it is not going to work finally sinks, the burden of sunk costs has grown very fast.
 The second big issue is the impact of a turnaround on the organizational chart.
 People tend not to like changes and turnarounds.
 The top management is hyper-motivated thanks to the optimistic change consultants, but the employees who make the hierarchies do not necessarily see the full picture nor care about it.
 It goes down to every single individual who is part of the change, their thoughts about the impact on their career as well as their likings and aspirations.
-Spreading the move across the organization is kind of black magic and the ones who know how to do that are very rare.
-The key to a successful organizational change is to have change agents coming from within and not letting the change driven by the consultants who are perceived many timnes as overnight guests.
+Spreading the move across the organization is a kind of black magic, and the ones who know how to do that are very rare.
+The key to a successful organizational change is to have change agents coming from within and not letting the change driven by the consultants who are perceived as many times as overnight guests.
 The third strategic concern is the underlying fear of cannibalization.
-Many times the successful path of a turnaround is death to existing business lines and getting support for that across the board is somewhat problematic.
+Often, the successful path of a turnaround is death to existing business lines, and getting support for that across the board is somewhat problematic.

 Should IBM Divest?

-A tough question for an outsider like me and I guess pretty challenging even if you are an insider.
-My point of view is that IBM has reached a firm stance in AI, a position that it is becoming more challenging to maintain over time.
-AI has in magnitude more potential then the rest of the business and these unique assets should be freed from the burden of the other lines of business.
+A tough question for an outsider like me, and I guess pretty challenging even if you are an insider.
+My point of view is that IBM has reached a firm stance in AI, which is becoming more challenging to maintain over time.
+AI has, in magnitude, more potential than the rest of the business, and these unique assets should be freed from the burden of the other lines of business.
 IBM should maintain the strategic connections to the other divisions as they are probably the best distribution channels for those cognitive capabilities.

 The Private Case of Startup Pivots